digital-medicine/ndemobil-website/content/research/index.md

     content:
       title: 👋 Welcome to the group NDEMobil
       text:
-        - Take a look at what we're working on...
+        - "Take a look at what we're working on..."
-        - You make find the bullet points about our projects
+        - "You make find the bullet points about our projects"

       align: center

   - block: markdown